-Keeping your commercial vent hood canopy clean is the first step in maintaining the overall health of your kitchen's vent hood system.
+Keeping your commercial vent hood canopy clean is the first step in maintaining the overall health of your kitchen's entire exhaust system.
 Having a dirty hood and filters in a commercial kitchen is fuel for an intense fire.
 Such build up of grease and oils can quickly overcome the fire protection system and lead to disaster.
-A clean hood canopy and overall system can drastically reduce the chance of a fire in your commercial food preparation facility.
+A clean hood canopy and overall exhaust system can drastically reduce the chance of a fire in your commercial food preparation facility.

-Grease from commercial cooking operations is intended to be captured by the hood and exhausted through the baffle filters, into the plenum, up the grease duct, then through the up blast fan and directly into the air or captured by a grease tray beneath the fan.
-Routine system cleaning keeps these areas free of dangerous grease build-up, preventing fire hazards while prolonging the life of vent hood system components.
+Grease from commercial cooking operations is intended to be captured by the hood and exhausted through the baffle filters, into the plenum, up the grease duct, then through the upblast fan and directly into the air or captured by a grease tray beneath the fan.
+Routine system servicing keeps these areas free of dangerous grease build-up, preventing fire hazards while prolonging the life of kitchen ehxuast system components.

-The entire process takes on average three to six hours, depending on the size of the job and condition of the vent hood system.
-However, large and complex systems make take several days to complete.
+The entire kitchen exhaust system cleaning process takes on average three to six hours, depending on the size of the job and condition of the system.
+Large and complex systems may take several days to complete, especially if the ducts and upblast fans have not been cleaned properly during routine cleanings.
 Commercial kitchens are required by NFPA 96 to clean their systems anywhere from every month to once per year.

-Prep for cleaning.
+Prep for service.
 All pilot lights and gas valves for each appliance are shut off and covered with tarps to protect kitchen equipment from chemicals and grease splatter.

 Remove the baffle filters.
 The baffle filters are removed and either placed in a soaking mixture or set-aside for pressure washing.
-This allows unencumbered access to the ducts from the hood.
+This allows unencumbered access to the exhaust ducts from the vent hood.

 Spray, rinse and repeat.
-The up blast fans are cleaned by performing a routine of spraying with chemical degreaser, rinsing with hot water pressure washing and repeating until completely clean down to bare metal.
-The fan's belt is replaced if necessary.
+The upblast fans are cleaned by performing a routine of spraying with chemical degreaser, rinsing with hot water pressure washing and repeating until completely clean down to bare metal.
+The exhaust fan's belt is replaced if necessary.

 Re-install the baffle filters.
 Once the baffle filters have been soaked and rinsed, they are re-installed into the system.